TimonLukas/FileSaver/README.md

 ## Motivation
 I wrote this tool since I, and many of my colleagues, have often lost files when editing them (and I am not talking about code, more graphics and the like) - especially when you save and a corrupt file is written.
 Also I wanted to try TDD, which I did as far as I could.

+## Name
+The edgy name is there so I can actually publish this to npm.
+Sorry. :(